 Soy Memory Foam Mattresses not Healthy

-Soy memory foam mattresses or biofoam mattresses are all the rage these days.
+Soy memory foam mattresses or plant-based foam mattresses are all the rage these days.
 It's time to break down what soy memory foam mattresses or plant based memory foam mattresses are all about.

-Only 5-20% of the mattress is actually made up of soy.
-This would be fine if companies marketed them as eco-friendly mattresses which contain x% of soy.
-However companies mislead you, calling them soy memory foam mattresses or soy based mattresses and claim they're healthy.
+Only 5-20% of the mattress is actually made up of plant based ingredients like soy.
+This would be fine if companies marketed them as eco-friendly mattresses which contain X% of soy.
+However companies mislead you, calling them soy memory foam mattresses or plant based mattresses and claim they're healthy.

 Misleading the public into thinking products are green, natural or eco-friendly is called green washing.
 There is no monitoring of these claims.